thomased/natpalette/README.md

 ### 100% All-Natural Colour Palettes for R.

 Nothing beats natural!
-A selection of fairly impractical palettes inspired by the world in colour.
-Feel free to send along a nice image of your favourite (colourful) organism and I'll weave it in.
+A selection of (fairly impractical) palettes inspired by the world in colour.
+Feel free to send along a nice image of your favourite colourful organism---or suggest one, I'm out of ideas---and I'll weave it in.

 ### Install